mesosphere/csi-driver-deployments/aws-ebs/kubernetes/README.md

 Project page: [aws-ebs-csi-driver](https://github.com/kubernetes-sigs/aws-ebs-csi-driver)

+## Prerequisites

+- A Kubernetes v1.13+ cluster
+- Access to `kubectl` connected to your Kubernetes cluster(s)
+- `wget` utility installed in your environment

 ## Setup

 1) Download this repository to a machine that has `kubectl` access to your Kubernetes cluster(s):